 From the perspective of MMT, Bernanke’s hopes are forlorn.
 Interest rates don’t have strong effects on aggregate demand.
 More importantly (since it is not even clear that Bernanke is confident on the likelihood of significant interest-rate effects), the attempt to induce wealth effects is ill advised.
 If this policy succeeded, all it would do is encourage another unsustainable build up in private debt.

 The appropriate policy approach under current circumstances is to enable the private sector to get its debt under control, not encourage it to go further into debt.
 This can be done through either orderly debt write downs or government net expenditure that sustains demand, income and private saving, enabling the private sector to repair balance sheets.

 The rate of interest

 There is a fundamental difference between the neoclassical and MMT perspectives on interest rates.
-Neoclassical theory depicts real interest rates as being determined by real factors (summed up as productivity and thrift) and that they are indices of scarcity.
+Neoclassical theory depicts real interest rates as being determined by real factors (summed up as productivity and thrift) and reflecting scarcity.
 According to MMT and most other Keynes-influenced approaches to macroeconomics, interest rates have a monetary determination and are distributive variables.

 I like the way Fullwiler sums it up in the paper linked to above:

 In short, the orthodox concept of fiscal sustainability is flawed due to its assumption that a key variable—the interest rate paid on the national debt—is set in private financial markets as in the orthodox loanable funds framework.
 On the contrary, as a modern or sovereign money (Wray, 1998, 2003) system operating under flexible exchange rates, interest rates on the US national debt are a matter of political economy (Fullwiler, 2005, 2006).

 The sharp difference in perspective over interest-rate determination is partly what the capital debates were about.
 Once it is acknowledged that capital goods are heterogeneous, interest rates cannot be assumed to play, at the macro level, the role traditionally attributed to them by neoclassical theory, nor have the real determination traditionally conceived in that approach.
 This is well established, but largely ignored by neoclassical economists (or avoided, by avoiding macro questions).